microsoft/Purview-Custom-Types-Tool-Solution-Accelerator/DEPLOY.md

 *The directions below are for [deploying with dependencies](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node#deploying-with-dependencies), but you could also [deploy using Kudu](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node#using-kudu) (Windows Only).*

+## Azure Function for the AAD Token
+1. Open an existing Function project in VS Code, or create a new folder and open in a new VS Code window.

+1. Click Azure (Shift+Alt+A) > Functions extension > Create Function (lightning+ icon)
+    - Create new project or select existing one
+    - `JavaScript` as the language
+    - `HTTP Trigger` as the template
+    - Provide a function name `AadToken`
+    - `Function` as the authorization level

+1. Copy the following 3 files from [/api-aadtoken/](./api-aadtoken/) into your function project:
+    - package.json
+    - AadToken/function.json
+    - AadToken/index.js

+1. Run `npm install` from the VS Code Terminal to install the [node-fetch](https://www.npmjs.com/package/node-fetch) dependency.

+1. From the Azure Functions extension within VS Code, click `Deploy to Function App` (cloud icon) and select or create a Function App in Azure.

+1. From the Azure Function in Azure Portal, click `Configuration` to add the following application settings using either the names & values previously pasted into `/api/local.settings.json` or new values for production resources.
+    - AadTenantId
+    - AppClientId
+    - AppClientSecret

+1. Copy the Function URL from VS Code or Azure Portal (including a key that adds code param) and open in a browser to confirm a succesful response from the AAD Token API.

+1. When a token is successfully returned from the API, override the `fetchToken()` reference to `apiUrl` within [src/App/helper.js](https://github.com/microsoft/Purview-Custom-Types-Tool-Solution-Accelerator/blob/main/src/App/helper.js#L26) using your new Function URL.

+1. Push the app change to your code repo and continue to the application setup below.

 ## Application Setup
 1. Click the button below to create an Azure Static Web App using your GitHub repository: